©

 A new long-distance hiking trail around Saint-Léonard de Noblat.

-New for 2025! 🎉 The GR® de Pays Monts et Barrages offers 177km of gentle walking in Haute-Vienne.
+New for 2025! 🎉 The GR® de Pays Monts et Barrages en Limousin offers 177 km of gentle walking in Haute-Vienne.

-This great hike in Limousin links Saint-Léonard de Noblat to the mythical Mont Gargan (an exceptional viewpoint over the moors) and to Lac de Vassivière (a 1000-hectare jewel).
-With the Grand Tour, there are 9 stages between deep forests, villages of character, ancestral know-how and the memory of the Resistance. 🥾
+This great Limousin hike links Saint-Léonard de Noblat to the mythical Mont Gargan (an exceptional viewpoint over the moors) and to Lac de Vassivière (a 1000-hectare jewel).
+With the Grand Tour, there are 9 stages between deep forests, villages with character, ancestral know-how and the memory of the Resistance. 🥾

 This hiking trail in Haute-Vienne is connected to the GR®4, GR®654, GR®440 and GR®46: a coherent loop in the heart of the Massif Central foothills.
 Let yourself be surprised by this secret territory… Peace and quiet guaranteed! 🌿